 If someone is killed in a fire or burn injury accident, the victim is no longer alive to file a personal injury lawsuit on their own behalf.
 Instead, certain family members can file a wrongful death lawsuit.
 A wrongful death lawsuit will allow the surviving family to recover damages and hold the wrongdoer responsible for their actions.8

-In California law, eligible family members who can file a wrongful death lawsuit include:
+In most cases, eligible family members who can file a wrongful death lawsuit include:

 - Domestic partners;

 - Grandchildren (if the children are deceased); or